intel/iot-js-api/README.md

 		lineFilter: function( line, /* fileName */ ) { return line; },
 		location: "ocf",
-		/* preamble: function not provided, meaning run the test as is */ },
+		/* preamble: function not provided, meaning run the test as is */ /* spawn: function not provided, meaning spawn the endpoint in the default fashion */ },
 	server: {
 		interpreter: "node",
 		lineFilter: function( line, /* fileName */ ) { return line; },
 		location: "ocf",
-		/* preamble: function not provided, meaning run the test as is */ },
+		/* preamble: function not provided, meaning run the test as is */ /* spawn: function not provided, meaning spawn the endpoint in the default fashion */ },
 	single: {
 		interpreter: "node",